mmeyer2k/mmeyer2k.github.io/_posts/2018-10-02-laravel-queue-closure.md

 As of Laravel 5.1, queueing closure jobs is no longer allowed.
 I get it, serializing / storing / deserializing closures is not a good practice.
-Security vulnerabilities are just one of the many good reasons to ditch them.
+Security vulnerabilities are just one of the many good reasons to ditch them...

+But just one more closure job won't hurt, right?
+I can quit any time.
+Yep, any... t-time.

 ---
 Add this job to your jobs folder (normally `app/Jobs`).